 All these factors will play a huge role in getting you back to riding your e-Bike safely.
 Do not get back on your e-Bike within the first three to six weeks at least, as you will need that time to focus predominantly on physiotherapy and rehab.

-One good rule of thumb is that you should not consider riding your e-Bike again until you are able to start walking again.
+One good rule of thumb is that you should not consider riding your e-bike again until you are able to start walking again.

 It may be frustrating to wait, especially if you are an avid rider, but be patient.
 Your recovery is the most important thing and focusing on your recovery immediately will result in a better long-term impact.
 The sooner you become active through physio and rehab, the better it is for you and your body, and the sooner you can get back to e-Bike riding.

-Tips to remember before riding
+Tips to remember before riding an e-bike